jwestmoreland/OpenHPSDR-PowerSDR-Spot-WIP/ReadMe.md

 Latest Test Release v3.6.0 Oct.
 26, 2020

 # 3.6.0 (2020-10-26)

-Debug version of 'Spot' feature developed by KE9NS:
+- Debug version of 'Spot' feature developed by KE9NS:

+- Main reason currently adding this is for the WWV(B/H) capability to sync the PC's clock via
+- tuning to WWV(B/H) - WWVB tuning has been added (option 5 currently) but needs work still.
+- Setting PC Clock via Internet seems to be working - but needs verification to be sure.
-Main reason currently adding this is for the WWV(B/H) capability to sync the PC's clock via tuning to WWV(B/H) - not sure if WWVB currently works but I'm planning on adding it if it isn't there already.
-Note, some items are stubbed as the time sync feature was my main reason for doing this plus having something that runs on the Atlas-Bus based OpenHPSDR rigs.
+- Note, some items are stubbed as the time sync feature was my main
+- reason for doing this plus having something that runs on the Atlas-Bus based OpenHPSDR rigs.
-The 'spot' menu is 'hidden' - not on purpose - it's just where this is right now - between the Collapse and RA items on the main menu bar.
-If you get an exception, just hit continue - that's one of the current side-effects of me stubbing out come code (that I will fix as time permits hopefully).
+- The 'spot' menu is 'hidden' - not on purpose - it's just where this is right now - between
+- the Collapse and RA items on the main menu bar.
+If you get an exception, just hit continue -
+- that's one of the current side-effects of me stubbing out code (that I will fix as
+- time permits hopefully).

-Read the RealeaseNotes.md for more information.
+ -> Read the ReleaseNotes.md for more information.

 # 3.4.9 (2018-3-19)
 - Bug fix for manually entering frequency